Generation Z (TV series): Development

 Channel 4 commissioned a six-part zombie series set in a care home from Ben Wheatley in August 2019.
 With Wheatley writing and directing, George Faber was set as producer, with a concept of a diverse group of younger faces, with a marauding group of zombie pensioners, as a way to satirise post-Brexit Britain.

-The series is being produced in 2023 by The Forge in association with ZDF and All3Media International.
-It is produced by Alex Kazamia.
-The executive producers are Ben Wheatley and Beth Willis.
+The series was produced in 2023 by The Forge, in association with ZDF and All3Media International.
+It was produced by Alex Kazamia.
+The executive producers were Ben Wheatley and Beth Willis.

 On March 10, 2025, Channel 4 cancelled the series after one season.

 Casting

-In October 2023 the lead cast included Sue Johnston, Robert Lindsay, Lewis Gribben, Paul Benthall, Jay Lycurgo, Buket Komur, Viola Prettejohn and Ava Hinds Jones, alongside a wider ensemble cast featuring Johnny Vegas, Anita Dobson and Rebecca Humphries.
+In October 2023, the lead cast included Sue Johnston, Robert Lindsay, Lewis Gribben, Paul Benthall, Jay Lycurgo, Buket Komur, Viola Prettejohn and Ava Hinds Jones, alongside a wider ensemble cast featuring Johnny Vegas, Anita Dobson and Rebecca Humphries.

 Filming

-Filming took place in Wales in the autumn 2023 with filming locations including around Torfaen, such as Fairwater, Coed Eva, Llanyrafon, Ponthir and Pontypool.
+Filming took place in Wales in the autumn of 2023, with filming locations including around Torfaen, such as Fairwater, Coed Eva, Llanyrafon, Ponthir and Pontypool.